UConn Players to Watch Against Arkansas - Sweet 16

 UConn Players to Watch

-Sanogo posts 17.3 points and 7.5 rebounds per contest -- both team highs.
-He is also putting up 1.2 assists, shooting 60.5% from the field.
+Sanogo puts up 17.3 points and 7.5 rebounds per game -- both team highs.
+He is also averaging 1.2 assists, shooting 60.5% from the floor.

-Tristen Newton paces the Huskies at 4.7 assists per contest, while also averaging 4.2 rebounds and 10.1 points.
+Tristen Newton is tops on the Huskies at 4.7 assists per game, while also posting 4.2 rebounds and 10.1 points.

 UConn Top Performers (Last 10 Games)